Kyle Rowley

-Kyle Rowley (born January 30, 1979) is an arena football quarterback who is currently a free agent.
-He also played in the former af2.
+Kyle Rowley (born January 30, 1979) is an American former professional football quarterback who played in the Arena Football League (AFL) and the af2.
 He played college football at Brown.

 Rowley was the first quarterback to win an AFL ArenaBowl and af2 ArenaCup Championship, with Nick Davila being the second.
 His personal career accolades include 2006 ArenaCup Player of the Game, 2008 af2 Offensive Player of the Year, and 2010 ArenaBowl XXIII Championship MVP.
-During his career he broke the all-time AFL Record for touchdown passes in a game (12 TDs vs. San Jose in 2011), broke the all-time record for touchdown passes in an AFL ArenaBowl (10 TDs vs Tampa Bay in 2010).
+During his career he broke the all-time AFL Record for touchdown passes in a game (12 touchdowns vs. San Jose in 2011), broke the all-time record for touchdown passes in an AFL ArenaBowl (10 touchdowns vs Tampa Bay in 2010).
 Prior to his AFL career he was voted by af2 coaches and league officials in 2009 as one of the top ten signal callers in league history.
 He has led the AFL in passer rating and touchdowns, led the af2 in single season completion percentage and completions (2004), passer rating and touchdown/interception ratio (2006) touchdowns and touchdown passes (2008) and passing yards (2009).
 He also holds every Arkansas Twister and Columbus Wardog franchise passing records.
 He started his Arena Football career in 2003 and has played for numerous AFL and af2 teams, including the Charleston Swamp Foxes (2003), Columbus Wardogs (2004), Wilkes-Barre/Scranton Pioneers (2005), Manchester Wolves (2006, Philadelphia Soul (2007), Grand Rapids Rampage (2007), Arkansas Twisters (2008 & 2009), the Spokane Shock (2006 & 2010–2012) and the Orlando Predators.